XPRNetwork/xpr-market-template/README.md

 ![proton-market-template-storybook](https://user-images.githubusercontent.com/32081352/122460328-d578a700-cf66-11eb-8a42-61040ec82f07.gif)

-To enable dynamic font imports in the Storybook environment, see the end of the `.env` section below.

-Note: only fonts on [Google Fonts](https://fonts.google.com/) are available.
+Note: only fonts on [Google Fonts](https://fonts.google.com/) are available for font customization.

 ## .env